-- You should have 3 pieces, each about 7″ long, 3″ wide, and 3/4″ thick.
+- You should have 3 pieces, each about 17 cm long, 8.5 cm wide, and 2 cm thick.
 Cut each piece in half — you now have 6 squares of similar size.

 - In a small bowl, mix the salt, transglutaminase, coriander, star anise, pepper, wine, and brandy.
 The transglutaminase is optional; it just helps the pieces of meat stick together.
 Chop the onion very finely, and mix into the bowl.
 Spread this marinade over each piece of meat, then stack the pieces together.